ApryseSDK/pdftron-flutter/API.md

 #### longPressMenuItems
 array of [`LongPressMenuItems`](./lib/constants.dart) constants, optional, default contains all the items

-Defines menu items that can show when long press on text or blank space.
+Defines menu items that can be shown when long pressing on text or blank space.

 ```dart
 config.longPressMenuItems = [LongPressMenuItems.search, LongPressMenuItems.share];